acgetchell/CDT-plusplus/README.md

 Unit tests:
 -----------

-You can build and run unit tests by typing:
+You can build and run integration tests by typing:

 ~~~
 # make test